artsandmetaphysics/goodlifeodyssey/about.md

 The meditations are short pieces, that reflect my thoughts and questions on a given day.
 I only rarely edit these once written, and I provide the date when they were primarily written.

-I hope that the occasional visitor to this site will contact me and provide new thoughts about the topics I am writing about.

-I have set up a basic email list to try and stay in touch with visitors who are interested in the content.
+I hope that the occasional visitor will contact me and perhaps give me new ideas.
+The purpose of the email list is to try and stay in touch with visitors who are interested in the content, to facilitate this.